mohammad-rowshan/Dispersion-Polyanskiy-Bound-for-BLER-of-Finite-Length-Codes/README.md

 M. Rowshan, S.H.
 Dau and E. Viterbo, "Improving Error Coefficient of Polar Codes," in IEEE Information Theory Workshop, Nov.
 2022.

 https://arxiv.org/abs/2111.08843

-If you find this algorithm useful, please cite one of the above papers.
-Thanks.

 This bound is also called Polyanskiy-Poor–Verdú (PPV) meta-converse bound - Normal Approximation (NA) for BI-AWGN channel.
 The capacity of the binary-input AWGN channel and the channel dispersion coefficient are calculated based on Laplace transform suggested in